 If you have been following my blog for a while you'll know that I am a big fan of buckwheat.
 I buy the raw groats and then grind them myself in the dry container of my Vitamix.
 Raw Buckwheat Groats are soft and can also be easily ground in a coffee grinder if you don't happen to have a Vitamix.
 The resulting flour is very mild, creating tender, flavorful pancakes or baked goods.
 The buckwheat flour you find in the stores is made from roasted buckwheat groats, creating a very strong flavor, which most people don't like.
 Another thing about raw buckwheat is that it has its own binding power.
 You'll notice as you mix the batter together it becomes rather "stringy" much like a gluten flour.
 For this reason, it doesn't require any gums, although pancakes never do.

 Buckwheat is not a grain, but rather a seed.
-It actually has compounds in it that help regulate blood sugar.
-For this reason it is a great flour to use if you are diabetic.
+It actually has compounds in it that help regulate blood sugar and reduce inflammation.
+Learn more about making your own buckwheat flour here.

 One of our children's favorite breakfast recipes is the Buckwheat Pancake recipe in my first book, The Whole Life Nutrition Cookbook.
 A few months ago I began adding Hazelnut Meal to the batter to add extra protein and flavor (for this pregnant mama).
 I never measure, because if the first pancake doesn't turn out quite right you can easily adjust the batter.
 I finally nailed down the recipe to share with you, just in time for Mother's Day!